ickw/DDBluetooth/README.md

 }];
 ```

+### Retrieve
+・retrieve peripherals discovered in the past.

 ##Practical Design for actual product development & iOS Cache Countermeasures

 ####Considering actual product development situation, the library comes with some useful features